 Two letters of recommendation: One academic reference and one other academic reference or a clinical reference.
 References should be completed by persons who can comment on your academic and/or clinical achievement and promise for doctoral study.

-Once completed applications have been reviewed, candidates will be interviewed by the admission committee to determine their potential for achievement in the doctoral program.
+Once completed applications have been reviewed, candidates will be interviewed by the admission committee to determine their admission to the program.